Evol-Luci/ForbiddenBlocks/README.md

 -----------------------------------------

-special mementos and custom-named blocks protected from accidental placement!
-No more losing that legendary sword or story-rich items to a mis click! 🎭🏆
+Keep special mementos and custom-named blocks protected from accidental placement!
+No more losing that legendary sword or story-rich items to a misclick! 🎭🏆

 ---------------------------------------------------------------------------------------------------------------------------------------------------------